History of WWE: Purchase of WCW and the Invasion (2001–2002)

 Eventually, Vince McMahon brought back Hollywood Hulk Hogan, Kevin Nash, and Scott Hall to reunite the nWo at the No Way Out pay-per-view in February 2002.
 However, Hogan proved to be too popular with nostalgic fans of the Golden Era's "Hulkamania" and soon turned face at WrestleMania X8 after his classic match with The Rock, which The Rock won.
-With an excess of talent employed as a result of having purchased WCW and ECW, the WWF needed a way to provide exposure for all of its talent.
+With an excess of talent employed as a result of having purchased WCW and later ECW, the WWF needed a way to provide exposure for all of its talent.
 This problem was solved by introducing a "Brand Extension", with the roster split in half and the talent assigned to either Raw or SmackDown! in a mock draft lottery.
-Wrestlers, commentators and referees became show-exclusive, and the shows were given separate on-screen General Managers and on the March 25, 2002, episode of Raw, the World Wrestling Federation had the first ever WWF draft lottery, which meant the WWF superstars are separated between two brands, Raw and SmackDown!.
-This became effective from April 1, 2002, on Raw.
+Wrestlers, commentators and referees became show-exclusive, and the shows were given separate on-screen General Managers.
+On the March 25, 2002, episode of Raw, the World Wrestling Federation had the first ever WWF draft lottery, which meant the WWF wrestlers are separated between two brands, Raw and SmackDown!.
+This became effective on April 1, 2002.